xpnteam/xpnet/README.md

 Develop [X-Plane](http://www.x-plane.com/) plugins in .NET.

-Follow [XPNetSim](http://twitter.com/xpnetsim) on Twitter for release notifications and news.
+:email: Follow [XPNetSim](http://twitter.com/xpnetsim) on Twitter for release notifications and news.

 ## What Is This?